-Reproductive cells, or gametes, have half of the genetic information required to form a new individual; thus, the meeting of a sperm with an egg results in a full set of chromosomes.
-Mature mammalian egg cells are relatively large--0.0039 inches. in diameter--and contain many proteins and protein precursors.
+Reproductive cells, or gametes, have half of the genetic information required to form a new individual, so the meeting of a sperm with an egg results in a full set of chromosomes.
+Mature mammalian egg cells are relatively large, 0.0039 inches in diameter, and contain many proteins and protein precursors.
 This is because when a sperm cell introduces its genetic information to that of the egg, the egg must respond quickly so that cell division may begin and a new organism may form.

 Egg cells also contain many mitochondria which supply the energy required for cell replication and division.
 Mitochondrial deterioration occurs with age and is thought to contribute to the difficulties experienced by many women trying to conceive children in their later years.